 If you find yourself in this situation, then outpatient therapy services could help you regain control of your usage.
 Outpatient therapy comes in two levels of care depending on your needs.

-If you are facing mild difficulties controlling your use of Wellbutrin, then outpatient therapy will likely be best for you.
+On the other hand, if you are facing mild difficulties controlling your use of Wellbutrin, then outpatient therapy will likely be best for you.
 This level of care has you meet weekly with your assigned therapist for about an hour.
 These individual sessions allow you to explore your cravings, behaviors, triggers and stressors.

 A licensed therapist will lend you an empathetic ear and will also help you find new coping skills.
 This can reduce your stress, which often leads to reduced use and then abstinence.